AntumMT/mod-alternode/README.md

 ### Usage:

 Invoke `/giveme alternode:infostick`.
-Use the infostick on a node to recieve coordinate & other information.
+Use the infostick on a node to receive coordinate & other information.

 **Chat commands:**